predixdesignsystem/pds-search-api/README.md

 ### Develop functions

-Before getting started you should take a look at the [Firebase Functions documentation](https://firebase.google.com/docs/functions/) and familiarize yourself with the basic concepts for Firebase functions.
-You don't need to read the whole thing, but you should be able to answer "What is a Firebase function?" and "How do I write one, and how do I call one from my code?".
+Before getting started, you should take a look at the [Firebase Functions documentation](https://firebase.google.com/docs/functions/) and familiarize yourself with the basic concepts for Firebase functions.
+You don't need to read the whole thing, but you should be able to answer "What is a Firebase function?," "How do I write one?," and "How do I call one from my code?".

 **Start developing:**